IdanRahamimov/bellabeat_smart_device_analyze/README.md

   4. **Date and Time Separation**: Some of the datasets included date and time in the same column.
 The `split_datetime.py` script was created to separate these into distinct 'date' and 'time' columns.
 This script also standardizes the column names across all datasets.

+## Data Analysis Process

+After transforming and cleaning the data, I started the analysis phase.
+Here are the steps I followed:

+  1. **Excel Integration**: I imported my dataset into an Excel workbook using Power Query.

+  2. **Correlation Analysis**: I used Excel's `CORREL` function to calculate the correlation between different metrics.
+This helped to identify which variables had a strong relationship.

+  3. **Derived Fields**: Using averages, sums, and arithmetic, I derived new metrics from the original data.

+  4. **Data Aggregation**: I used pivot tables and the `VLOOKUP` function to aggregate data and create new derived metrics.
+This was necessary for analysing data from different sources and for summarizing the data in meaningful ways.

+  5. **Data Visualization**: I created some charts and tables to visualize the data and the relationships between different metrics.

+### Key Findings
+- High-intensity, short-duration exercises are more effective in burning calories compared to lower-intensity exercises performed over a longer duration.

+- Running burns approximately 118 calories per mile.
+However, daily activities alone can burn around 1650 calories, indicating that everyday movement is significant for calorie loss, sometimes matching the calorie loss from dedicated running sessions.

 ## Source
 [Kaggle FitBit Fitness Tracker](https://www.kaggle.com/datasets/arashnic/fitbit)